insected/bobbae_gcp-wiki/Serverless.md

 ### Knative

-Knative (pronounced kay-nay-tiv) extends [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) to provide a set of middleware components that are essential to build modern, source-centric, and container-based applications that can run anywhere: on premises, in the cloud, or even in a third-party data center.
+[Knative](https://knative.dev/) extends [Kubernetes](Kubernetes-Engine-and-Containers) to provide a set of middleware components that are essential to build modern, source-centric, and container-based applications that can run anywhere: on premises, in the cloud, or even in a third-party data center.
 Each of the components under the Knative project attempt to identify common patterns and codify the best practices that are shared by successful, real-world, Kubernetes-based frameworks and applications.
 Knative components focus on solving mundane but difficult tasks such as: